-The quality of information on the internet is highly variable.
-One of the key goals of this website is to make it easier for you to find trustworthy and reliable health information.
+The quality of information on the internet varies a lot.
+One of the key goals of Health Navigator is to make it easier for you to find trustworthy and reliable health information.

 Editorial process overview